LawSchoolData/lawschooldata.github.io/docs/terminology.md

 ### Going red
 When there has been a change in your application status.
 When the LSData's automated status checker detects a change in an application's status, the text will turn red, hence "going red".

+### JS1/JS2
+See [KJ1](kj1kj2).
+The previous dean of admissions at HLS was Jessica Soban, hence the initials JS.
+No longer used.

+### KJ1/KJ2
+Refers to receiving an interview invite (KJ1) or acceptance (KJ2) from HLS.
+The current dean of admissions at HLS is Kristi Jobson, hence the initials KJ.

 ### KJD
 Kindergarten to JD.
 An applicant that applies to law school directly out of college with no work experience.

 ### Reverse splitter
 Similar to a splitter, but with GPA and LSAT reversed: An applicant whose GPA is above the school's median (50th percentile) and whose LSAT is below the median.

+### Ruby
+UChicago's coveted Rubenstein scholarship.
+Full tuition plus $20k annual stipend.

+### $$$$
+The amount of money that you received as a scholarship.
+Each $ is equivalent to 25% tuition (excludes [CoL](#col)). $$$ = 75% scholarship, $$$$ = full ride, $$$$+ = full ride + stipend.

+### Softs
+The counterpart to an app's hard [stats](#stats).
+The soft, unquantifiable part of your application that sets you apart from others.
+This includes life experiences, accomplishments, hardships overcome, and more.
+Technically includes everything in your app apart from your stats, but when used colloquially, it usually excludes personal statements and recommendation letters.
+E.g. "I had strong recs, a killer PS, and T1 softs but I still got donged by YLS."

+### Soft tiers
+Refers to T1, T2, T3, and T4 soft tiers.
+Read more [here](lsdata-faq#what-do-the-tiers-of-softs-mean-exactly).

 ### Splitter
 An applicant whose LSAT is above the school's median (50th percentile) and whose GPA is below the median.

+### Stats
+An applicant's uGPA and test scores (usually LSAT).
+Counterpart to an app's [softs](#softs).

 ### Super splitter
 An applicant with an LSAT above the school's 75th percentile and GPA below the school's 25th percentile.